Nathan: Sept 16 - 19.

 Final exam schedule request due to Aaron.

-2016: Did not get to the derivation of the dot product formula on page 6.
+2016: Did not get to the derivation of the dot product formula on page 6; that page is not to be covered.
 Also hit the dot product 40 minutes in.
 Next time cut something to so I will have 12.5-15 minutes for the dot product.
 For example, position vectors and some of the properties of vector operations.
-2018: cut position vectors and some properties but still had on 10 minutes for the dot product.
+2018: cut position vectors and some properties but still had only 10 minutes for the dot product.
+2019: same cuts as 2018 but had 20 minutes (first hour) and 15 minutes (second hour) for the dot product.
+Also, while we usually think of theta as the smaller of the two angles on page 5, the formula also works for the other one as the cosines are the same.

 2016: In both sections, got through the plane example but not the triple product or anything after that.
-2018: Got through both the plane example and the triple product, but only had 5 minutes for each.
+2018 and 2019: Got through both the plane example and the triple product, but only had 5 minutes for each.

 Assign exam rooms based on current enrollments (Nathan)

 2016: Got through the proof that h^2 has limit 0 at 0 in both sections, but not h^2 + 2h.
 In the 8am, had no time to spare, in the 9am had about 3 minutes.
 In both cases, started limits between 20 and 25 minutes in (closer to 20, I think).
 The discussion of quadric surfaces types was done quickly by showing the Interactive Gallery and referring them to the upcoming discussion section on this topic.
-2018: Started in on limits at 20 past, did everything except the example on the middle of page 6.
+2018 and 2019: Using the Gallery to breeze through quadrics, started in on limits at 20 past, did everything except the example on the middle of page 6.

 2016 and 2018: In both sections, got up to the top of page 5, just before "rules for limits" with time enough to do the limit pictures Mathematica notebook and tell the sad story of the Sleipner A.